rcl-cloudtnt/docs/subscription/subscription.md

 # Subscription

-In this section you will learn about RCL Cloud TnT Subscription
+In this section, you will learn about RCL CloudTnT subscription.